mlmartone/DnDWiki2/src/site/notes/Session Notes/Chapter 6.md

 - He was told to return to [[Places/Arnesport\|Arnesport]] and act as Selunius's agent on the council and to venture into space to track down the Solar Dragon Wyrmlings that recently hatched
 - Nira was brought forward, bound, and placed in a circle of runes opposite the child and after a brief ritual the runes glowed and a beam of moonlight connected the two, drawing Nira's magical power out and imbuing the cultist child with her power
 - Nira felt empty, drained of the magic that sustained her, and when she tried to summon some arcane energy to cast *Prestidigitation* she drew from an empty well, going deeper and deeper until she found something strange through which to channel magic, something eldritch and all-consuming
-- As the party looked on Nira's eyes began to glow with an eerie purple light and she began to float upwards along with the Astral Orb and transform into a horrific new form
+- As the party looked on, Nira's eyes began to glow with an eerie purple light and she began to float upwards along with the Astral Orb and transform into a horrific new form
 - Level Up!
 (6->7)